OGKevin/ComBunqWebApp/README.md

-Disclaimer: Bunq it self has nothing to do with this project
+Disclaimer: Bunq itself has nothing to do with this project